patel-aaryan/AniTrack/README.md

-# CS 348 Project - Milestone 1
+# CS 348 Project - Milestone 2

 ## Features

-- **List Popular Anime**: Provides users with ranked list of top 100 anime based on reviews.
+- [x] **List Popular Anime**: Provides users with ranked list of top 100 anime based on reviews.
+    - Implementation can be found in `./web-app/server/queries/anime.ts`
-- **Anime Ratings**: Get average rating for specified anime based on user ratings.
+- [x] **Review Anime**: Add a rating and comment for a specified anime
+    - Implementation can be found in `./web-app/server/queries/reviews.ts`
-- **Adding New Anime**: Contribute to the community by adding new anime titles.
+- [x] **Adding New Anime**: Contribute to the community by adding new anime titles.
-- **Delete Anime**: Administrative feature of removing anime listings.
+    - Implementation can be found in `./web-app/server/queries/add_anime.ts`
+- **Find Friends based on Shared Anime**: Helps users discover potential friends based on shared anime interests
 - **View Watch History**: User can view all anime they watched, are watching, or want to watch.

 ## Prerequisites